Slide 1/4

 • Step 1: Choose your desired credential (CPSGT or RPSGT).

-• Step 2: Identify the Pathway Option that best suits your needs.
+• Step 2: Identify the Pathway Option that best suits your needs (see next slide).

 • Step 3: Complete the requirements outlined in your chosen pathway.